w41ter/sekas/CONTRIBUTING.md

 ### Contribute code

-Engula is maintained, improved, and extended by code contributions.
-We welcome code contributions to Engula.
+Sekas is maintained, improved, and extended by code contributions.
+We welcome code contributions to Sekas.
 Code contributions use a workflow based on [pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).

-Contributing to Engula does _not_ start with opening a pull request.
+Contributing to Sekas does _not_ start with opening a pull request.
 We expect contributors to reach out to us first to discuss the overall approach together.
-Without consensus with the Engula maintainers, contributions might require substantial rework or will not be reviewed.
-So please create an issue, discuss under an existing issue, or create a topic on the [discussion forum](https://github.com/engula/engula/discussions) and reach consensus.
+Without consensus with the Sekas maintainers, contributions might require substantial rework or will not be reviewed.
+So please create an issue, discuss under an existing issue, or create a topic on the [discussion forum](https://github.com/sekas/sekas/discussions) and reach consensus.

 After a consensus is reached, a maintainer will assign somebody to work on it.
 Suppose you're the assignee.
-You can create a patch and [send a pull request to main branch](https://github.com/engula/engula/pull/new/main).
+You can create a patch and [send a pull request to main branch](https://github.com/sekas/sekas/pull/new/main).
 When you send a pull request, we're looking forward to an expressive description, clear commit messages, and more test coverage if it is code contribution.

 You're supposed to verify your patch locally before submitting the pull request.
-Engula writes validations with GitHub Actions.
+Sekas writes validations with GitHub Actions.
 You can use [`act`](https://github.com/nektos/act) to run the workflows locally.
 You can also run the commands directly.
 Here are some fundamental validations:

 * Check style